 Similar arguments had been made for the M50 through Worcestershire, although that was before motorway services had been finalised as a concept.
 In the event, none of these ideas were taken forward.

 In 1973, one government parliamentary secretary was impressed by French motorway picnic areas, and suggested the UK did the same.
-The Department for Transport experimented with one at Brent Knoll, but maintenance problems and commercial demand caused it to be sold to different operators.
+Newland Common was going to be the first candidate, but Brent Knoll was built instead.
+Maintenance problems and commercial demand caused it to be sold to different operators.
 The whole experience was later summarised as "unfavourable".
-Although it is known as Brent Knoll rest area, the road signs made it clear it was a "picnic area".
+Although it was known as Brent Knoll rest area, the road signs made it clear it was a "picnic area".

 At Hapsford, no developer was interested in the site so in 1973 it opened as a council-run picnic area.
 This lasted until 1998, when a commercial operator expanded it.